 - The Public Education, Participation, and Outreach Grant Program, administered by the Colorado Water Conservation Board, supports education and outreach efforts that increase public awareness and engagement around water issues across Colorado.
 Grants of up to $25,000.
 Eligible applicants include governmental entities, nonprofits, corporations, and partnerships.
 Applications are due June 1.

-Communities Lead Communities Thrive offers a free grant search tool to find Colorado State Agency funding opportunities
+- Communities Lead Communities Thrive offers a free grant search tool to find Colorado State Agency funding opportunities.

 - The Bay Area Air District’s Local Community Benefits Fund opened in late January.
 Eligible applicants include Non-profit (501(c) (3), Community-Based Organizations (501(c) (3)), and for-profit entities such as businesses, contractors, consultants, and vendors are eligible to apply, but only as co-applicants.
 All projects must be located in the Benicia and Richmond communities as outlined by the grant’s guidelines.
 Applicants can apply for three grant types: Catalyst Grant, with a funding range of $10-40 million; Opportunity Grant; and Seed Grant, with a funding range of $100,000 – $200,000.
 The Benicia Catalyst Grant application deadline is May 1st; all other applications (including Richmond-area and non-Catalyst grants) are due May 29, 2026.